CodeWithAloha/HawaiiBudgetWorksheets/README.md

 This project aims to provide the Hawaii Budget Worksheets as CSV formatted files.

-It contians special-case python script to convert a Hawaii State Legislature Budget Worksheet PDF file into a CSV formatted text file.
+The `bin/` dir contians python script to specially coded to convert a Hawaii State Legislature Budget Worksheet formatted PDF file into a CSV formatted text file.

-The [Hawaii State Legislature's "Legislative Information"](http://www.capitol.hawaii.gov/leginfo.aspx) is a great resource that publishes the Budget Worksheets in electronic format as the budget progresses through the legislative session.
-Unforunately, the legislature's website only published the worksheets in the Portable Document Format (PDF).
-This format makes it very difficult to perform analysis on the worksheets.
+The [Hawaii State Legislature's "Legislative Information"](http://www.capitol.hawaii.gov/leginfo.aspx) website is a wonderful resource that publishes the Budget Worksheets in electronic format as the budget progresses through the legislative session.
+Unforunately, the legislature's website only publishes the worksheets as a Portable Document Format (PDF) file.
+This format makes it very difficult to perform quick analysis on the worksheets.

-This project aims to remove that difficulty by converting the worksheets into to the Comma-Separated-Format (CSV), which can be easily parsed by a spreadsheet program (such as Microsoft Excel, or Google Sheets).
+This project aims to remove that difficulty by converting the worksheets into to a Comma Separated Value (CSV) format file.
+The resulting CSV file can be easily parsed by a spreadsheet program such as Microsoft Excel  or Google Sheets.

 **Note:** *So far, this has only been tested on the [2016 HB1700 HD1 worksheet](http://www.capitol.hawaii.gov/session2016/worksheets/2016_HB1700_HD1_final.pdf).
 It has not been verified to produce correct results.*